top of page

 Chapter 12

-Perspective; Hard to Keep, Worse to Lose
+Perspective: Hard to Keep, Worse to Lose

-Here in lies the challenge when someone like me writes a book asking parents to “keep youth sports in perspective.”
+Here lies the challenge when someone like me writes a book asking parents to “keep youth sports in perspective.”
 Most parents believe in their heart they are keeping it in perspective as they are seeing it from their experiences, their knowledge and their level of personal involvement or in other words, “their perspective.”

-Is Duck Hunting a good thing?
-Do you mean from the Hunters perspective or the Ducks perspective?
-At the risk of irritating my son in law, I am on the Ducks side.
+To illustrate perspective, allow me to pose a question….Is duck hunting a good thing?
+Do you mean from the hunter’s perspective or the duck's perspective?
+At the risk of irritating my son-in-law, I am on the duck’s side.

 Have you ever watched a game you have no vested interest in, you don’t care who wins or loses?
 You don’t even know anyone on either team?
 Maybe you are waiting for your daughters’ game to start so you are just sitting on the cooler chillin’.
 Funny how a bad call by the ref or an obvious mistake by a player or what you see as a poor coaching decision doesn’t seem to bother you.
 As a matter of fact, there are times when it is kind of funny, or you may even have a moment of empathy for the ref or coach.